 Step 3: Find a solar PV installer and plan your system

 It’s important to shop around when buying solar.
-Before you select a system, talk to different solar PV retailers about your options and obtain several quotes before you choose your solar setup.
+Talk to different solar PV retailers about your options and obtain several quotes before you choose your solar setup.

-You can do all this research on your own but If you want help choosing the right solar system and installer get in touch with one of our awesome solar and battery advisors.
+You can do all this research on your own, if you want help choosing the right solar setup and installer get in touch with one of our awesome consultants.

 Step 4: Sign a contract

-Once you have chosen your system and accepted a quote, your solar PV retailer, installer or designer will provide you with a contract.
+Once you've chosen your setup and accepted a quote, your solar PV retailer, installer or designer will provide you with a contract.

 Before signing make sure you’ve read all the fine print and you’re happy with the contract.